logo

 • Riparian planting

 The farm has about 8 ha of QEII bush, hill and sidling and some swamp.
-A riparian planting plan has been developed as part of the Integrated Kaipara Management group and it is hoped that planting based on this plan can commence autumn 2023.
+A riparian planting plan has been developed as part of the Integrated Kaipara Management group and it is hoped that planting based on this plan can commence soon.

 Plans are also in place to increase the number of shade trees on the farm.